Retrieval Helps or Hurts? A Deeper Dive into the Efficacy of Retrieval Augmentation to Language Models: Experiments: Recall or Retrieve

 \textbf{Models.} We use Flan-T5-small/base/large/xl (60M, 220M, 770M, and 3B) as small-scale LMs.
 We consider instruction fine-tuned Mistral-7B \cite{jiang2023mistral} and Llama-2-7B/13B/70B-chat \cite{touvron2023llama} for medium-scale LMs, and GPT-3.5/GPT-4 for large-scale LMs\cite{ouyang2022training,openai2023gpt4}.\footnote{gpt-3.5-turbo-0613 and gpt-4-0613}

-\textbf{Retrievers.} We consider four retrievers that include BM25~\cite{robertson2009probabilistic}, Contriever~\cite{izacard2021contriever}, BGE~\cite{xiao2023c}, GenRed~\cite{yu2023generate} and an Oracle which retrieves the correct supporting passage for a given QA pair.
+\textbf{Retrievers.} We consider seven retrievers that include BM25~\cite{robertson2009probabilistic}, Contriever~\cite{izacard2021contriever}, GTR-large, GTR-xl~\cite{ni-etal-2022-large}, BGE\footnote{BAAI/bge-large-en}~\cite{xiao2023c}, GenRead~\cite{yu2023generate} and Oracle.
 BM25 is a static term-based sparse retriever that doesn't require training.
 Contriever is a unsupervised dense retriever pre-trained on a large corpora and fine-tuned on MS-MARCO~\cite{nguyen2016ms}.
-BGE is a supervised dense retriever pretrained on a large corpora and then fine-tuned on various supervised datasets including QA datasets such as NQ \cite{kwiatkowski-etal-2019-natural} and HotpotQA \cite{yang-etal-2018-hotpotqa}.
-Both the retrievers retrieve from the Wikipedia corpus that is employed to create our benchmark.
-GenRead relies on prompting models to generate context for augmentation.
-And lastly, to measure the effectiveness of models reasoning capabilities we use Oracle retriever that retrieves the correct supporting passage for a given QA pair.
+GTR and BGE are supervised dense retrievers pretrained on a large corpora and then fine-tuned on various supervised datasets including NQ \cite{kwiatkowski-etal-2019-natural} and HotpotQA \cite{yang-etal-2018-hotpotqa}.
+Both GTR and BGE retrieve from the Wikipedia corpus that is also employed to create our benchmark.
+GenRead generates relevant passages by prompting large language models.
+Oracle retriever always retrieves the correct supporting passage for a given QA pair.
+We include it to measure the reasoning capabilities of the models in isolation from retriever errors.
 Please refer to Appendix \ref{app:retriever} for more details.

 \textbf{Querying.} We use the following two templates for prompting a model.\footnote{\citet{mallen-etal-2023-trust} observed that more sophisticated instructions don't lead to significant improvements.} The first one (a) is generative prediction without any retrieval and (b) is contextual generative prediction that uses retrieved passage from one retrievers as a context.